-If you are using binoculars that have extremely high magnification such as 12x or more, you will need a tripod to help you gain a steady image.
-Also, do not buy the inexpensive binoculars that have a high magnification – they are significantly inferior in terms of image quality, clarity and durability.
+If you are using binoculars that have extremely high magnification such as 16x or more, you will need a tripod to help you gain a steady image.
+Also, do not buy the inexpensive binoculars that have a high magnification – they are significantly inferior in image quality, clarity and durability.
 Cheap, high magnification binoculars often produce distorted images.

 For most people and their particular outings, the 8×42 or 10×42 binoculars are the best ones for bird watching as well as for general use.

 The Field of View / Angle of View

-The width of whatever you can see whenever you look through the binoculars is called the field of view or FOV.
-As stated before, a good FOV is essential and preferred by a majority of birdwatchers and available with most binoculars made for birdwatchers.
+The width of whatever you can see whenever you look through the binoculars is called the field of view, or FOV.
+As stated before, a wide FOV is essential and preferred by a majority of bird watchers and available with most binoculars made for bird watchers.
 Basically, binoculars with a lower magnification will have a wider field of view and vice versa.
 If the FOV is too wide, this will somewhat distort the borders of the images.
 This is usually the case when you buy cheaper binoculars.

 So, it is recommended that you get a pair of binoculars that have a good amount of magnification.
 When you are trying to decide which pair of binoculars to get and magnification is not an issue, always go with the ones that have a wider FOV.

 Size and Weight of Bird Watching Binoculars